Audi RS3 review (2025) : the five-cylinder driven on road and track

 The RS3 gets a more significant facelift than its A3 and S3 siblings, with heavily redesigned bumpers and a larger Singeframe grille.
 It loses the ‘RS’ grille at the front, though, making it seem a bit more like a bodykitted-up A3 – until you notice the flared arches, that is.
 New 19-inch alloy wheels are inspired by Audi’s RS3 LMS racing car, while the rear gets a new diffuser incorporating a questionable F1-inspired reflector.

-Instead, Audi has worked to increase the RS3’s cornering speeds through a recalibrated torque splitter that’s able to brake the inside wheel on a corner to increase stability and avoid understeer.
-Other changes include a new steering wheel with new ‘RS’ shortcut buttons, while carbon bucket seats are available on the RS3’s options list for the first time.
+Other changes include a new flat top and bottom steering wheel with new ‘RS’ shortcut buttons, while carbon bucket seats are available on the RS3’s options list for the first time.

 What are the specs?

-The RS3’s 2.5-litre turbocharged engine is the star of the show, and the real reason you’d choose it over the S3.
+The RS3’s 2.5-litre turbocharged engine is the star of the show, and the key reason you’d choose it over the S3.
 It’s now the only five-cylinder unit you can buy in a new car, and is a reason to celebrate.
 Quattro all-wheel-drive is, of course, present and a seven-speed auto ‘box is also utlilised.

 Its 1-2-4-5-3 firing order gives it an incredible engine note like no other car on sale, and is now accompanied by a revised sports exhaust that opens its valves at lower revs, providing more scope to irritate your neighbours.